kintechUNB/HPL-EMG-Processing/README.md

 * Xcg, Ycg - Heatmap centroid values

 ## Sample Files
 There are two sample csv files for testing the app.
 Both sample files were taken using a sessantaquatro+ EMG system.
-The output file was processed to show 32 EMG channels and 1 auxiliary channel.
+An output file was processed to show 32 EMG channels and 1 auxiliary channel.
 Column 1 contains the timestamp, columns 2-33 are the EMG measurements, and column 34 contains the auxiliary output values.

 * <b>SampleFile_Isokinetic.csv</b> - auxiliary output from CSMI isokinetic dynamometer with ramped torque values.
 * <b>SampleFile_trigger.csv</b> - auxiliary output from a 5V DC source to identify start and stop points of a functional task.